Ready 2 Rumble Boxing: Reception

 Mark Green of N64 Magazine gave the Nintendo 64 version 81%, saying, "If you're looking for something to fill the gap between wrestling titles, Ready 2 Rumble is just about adequate.
 But with Knockout Kings 2000 out there, and Smash Bros and Wrestlemania[sic] offering more accomplished knockabout fighting, it's hard to get excited about the game.
 We'll applaud Midway for creating a fighter with a sense of humour and a real 'personality' – it's just a shame the fighting itself isn't as much fun."

-The Dreamcast version was a finalist for the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards for 1999's "Console Fighting Game of the Year", which ultimately went to Soulcalibur.
+The Dreamcast version was a nominee for "Console Fighting Game of the Year" at the AIAS' 3rd Annual Interactive Achievement Awards; it was ultimately given to Soulcalibur.
 The game did win the "9th Annual GamePro Readers' Choice Awards" for "Best Boxing Game".

-Sequel

-The game was followed by a sequel in 2000 called Ready 2 Rumble Boxing: Round 2, and was later followed by a third game in the series, Ready 2 Rumble: Revolution, released on March 17, 2009.

-Afro Thunder is featured in TNA iMPACT! upon gaining 750,000 style points and TNA iMPACT!: Cross The Line upon unlocking the Freedom Center arena.
+The success of the Dreamcast version led to it becoming one of the few Sega All Stars titles, and was viewed as one of the Dreamcast's most important launch titles in the UK.